openflighthpc/use.openflighthpc.org/docs/source/overview/whatisit.rst

 What is openFlightHPC Compute?
 ==============================

-openFlight Compute is the software environment designed to help researchers and scientists run their own high-performance compute cluster quickly and easily.
+openFlight Compute is the software environment designed to help researchers and scientists run their own high-performance compute research environment quickly and easily.
 The basic structure provided for users is as follows:

  - One gateway node, plus a configurable number of compute nodes
  - An Enterprise Linux operating system